-- 1. Each high school student in grades 9, 10 and 11, must be enrolled in a minimum of (7) courses (35 credits) each semester.
-Students in grade 12 must be enrolled in a minimum of six (6) courses each semester (30 credits). - 2.
-In order to fulfill graduation requirements, each high school student is required to earn a minimum of 130 credits. - 3.
+Each high school student in grades 9, 10 and 11, must be enrolled in a minimum of (7) courses (35 credits) each semester.
+Students in grade 12 must be enrolled in a minimum of six (6) courses each semester (30 credits).

+In order to fulfill graduation requirements, each high school student is required to earn a minimum of 130 credits.
+Beginning with the class of 2021, each high school student is required to earn a minimum of 140 credits.

 It is the responsibility of the student and his or her parent/guardian to know all applicable deadlines, policies and procedures as they apply to course selection, level changes, application to Honors and AP levels, and all drop/add deadlines.
 Students and parents are strongly encouraged to read the entire Program of Studies carefully and contact the school counselor with any questions.